 Jon and Hannah were coupled up from the start of the first series, and finished in second place.
 They got engaged on the show but, sadly, it wasn't meant to be.

-These days, Hannah is a proud mummy to baby Reggie, born November 2019.
-She's still modelling, and also runs a crystal healing class.
+These days, Hannah is a proud mummy to Reggie, born November 2019.
+She's still modelling (she recently worked with Katie Price), and also runs a crystal healing class.

 The reality TV obsessives among you (same) will know that Jon starred in TOWIE.
 He also dated Love Island 2017 star Chloe Crowhurst for a time.